fxchen/cihackathon/website/docs/judging.md

 ## Round 2

 Each of you will receive an emailed link to judge either CNC, speech, speech in noise, or music entries using a survey platform.
-In Round 2 you will be asked to listen to two entries and choose the better of the two.
+In Round 2 you will be asked to listen to two entries and choose the better of the two until there is a clear winner for that subset of sounds.

 ## Review by team and code review